20

 The

-Lord make His face shine on you and be gracious to
+Lord make His face shine upon you and be gracious

 The